We may earn an affiliate commission when you visit our partners.

 Includes lectures relevant to prior software versions, which is useful for those utilizing older QuickBooks versions and transitioning to newer ones

-Covers specialized topics such as account number usage, form customization, class tracking, transaction memorization, fixed asset tracking, tax mapping, and multiple currency handling, offering a rounded understanding
+Covers specialized topics such as account number usage, form customization, class tracking, transaction memorization, fixed asset tracking, tax mapping, and multiple currency handling

-Focuses on QuickBooks Desktop, which may not be as relevant for learners interested in the cloud-based QuickBooks Online version, which is more popular
+Focuses on QuickBooks Desktop, which may not be as relevant for learners interested in cloud-based accounting solutions like QuickBooks Online

 Save this course